 School Activity Days

-We are now offering an exciting range of opportunities for schools and other groups of young people to visit Bolton Castle and learn more about what castle life was really like for both rich and poor, the fascinating historical events that took place here and how much things have changed.
+We are now offering an exciting range of opportunities for schools and other groups of young people to visit Bolton Castle and learn more about what castle life was really like, the fascinating historical events that took place here and how much things have changed.

 Included in all school visits during our open season (usually February – October) is the chance for students to watch the incredible falconry displays, enjoy the archery demonstration, visit the Wild Boar and Wensleydale sheep and see the bees in their hives (seasonal).

 We are now also able to offer a new range of musical workshops with the fabulous Trouvere Minstrels.
 Trouvere are specialists in live historical presentation and present a fantastic range of historical workshops combining music, dance, role play and lots of fun!